 All reasonable steps will be taken to ensure the confidentiality of both electronic and physical personnel records.
 Only the Library Manager and the concerned employee shall have direct access to the physical personnel records.
 The Board Chair will have access to both the electronic and physical records of the Library Manager.

-Should access to an employee’s personnel record be requested by his/her supervisor, it will be provided at the discretion of the Library Manager.
+Should access to an employee’s personnel record be requested by their supervisor, it will be provided at the discretion of the Library Manager.

-The concerned employee will be informed of documents added to or deleted from his/her physical personnel file.
+The concerned employee will be informed of documents added to or deleted from their physical personnel file.

 The Library Manager or designate must be present when any employee’s physical file is accessed.
-An employee may access his/her files (both electronic and physical) at any time.
+An employee may access their files (both electronic and physical) at any time.

 Personnel Records